saadq/hyper-blyss/readme.md

 # hyper-material-spacegray
+A port of the Material Spacegray color scheme (originating from base16-ocean.dark) for the `hyper` terminal.
 ![](http://i.imgur.com/40Oxuae.png)

-A port of the Material Spacegray color scheme (originating from base16-ocean.dark) for the `hyper` terminal.

-## Installation and Usage
+## Usage

-Add `"hyper-material-spacegray"` to your `plugins` fields in your `config` object in your `~/.hyper.js` file, and your terminal should automatically reload with theme changes.
+Add `"hyper-material-spacegray"` to your `plugins` fields that is in `config` object in your `~/.hyper.js` file, and your terminal should automatically reload with theme changes.

 ## License
 MIT